 Our Price your House calculator will also give an accurate estimate.
 Please note exclusions and specification when using this tool.

 You will need an architect or other qualified building professional to provide advice throughout your project on matters such as siting of the house within your plot and a whole host of other queries which will arise during the process.
-HebHomes can provide this service up until Building Warrant through our Planning and Warrant service.
+HebHomes can provide this service up until Building Warrant through our Planning and Warrant service for Scottish sites.
 If you do not use or Planning and Warrant service we advise that you engage a suitable professional such as an architect or Quantity Surveyor.

 This qualified person will also be able to act as your agent in the submission of Planning and Building Warrant applications.
 They can provide (or arrange to provide) other site-specific drawings which you will require, such as those for detailed drainage arrangements.